Lisbon Triennale Millennium bcp Début Award

 All work submitted must be the applicant's original work.
 It is the applicant's sole responsibility to ensure that the work submitted does not infringe upon the intellectual property rights of any third party, including, but not limited to, copyright, trademark and design rights.

 9. Admission fee

 11.Submission of Entries

 11. Submission of Entries

-Applications must only be submitted digitally through an online form available soon.
+Applications must only be submitted digitally through this form.

 Applications sent via email, regular post or any other way will not be accepted.

 - Age of applicant/Average age of studio members